Course Resumption Update

 This fall UofGH welcomes more than 90 new students into the two online programs.
 Having access to programs that are part time, and available through fully online distance education is so important to remote and working professionals.

-Lisa a registered early childhood educator and ECS student from Burlington needs a flexible, online program to accommodate where she’s located, work and family needs.
+Lisa Commisso a registered early childhood educator and ECS student from Burlington needs a flexible, online program to accommodate where she’s located, work and family needs.

-“Being enrolled in a fully online program was definitely a requirement as I work full time, plus I’m a parent of two children,” said Lisa.
+“Being enrolled in a fully online program was definitely a requirement as I work full time, plus I’m a parent of two children,” said Commiso.
 “I’m hoping that after completing my studies, I'll be able to apply for higher seniority jobs, a wider range of jobs, and to challenge myself more, all while hopefully earning a better salary.
 I am also looking to gain news skills, challenge myself, and work towards a better future for myself and my family.”

-Jennifer a housing first case manager from Brantford who is starting the FCSS online program isn’t in a position to leave her full time employment, but wants her degree to help enrich her knowledge and expertise in the field.
+Jennifer McKnight a housing first case manager from Brantford who is starting the FCSS online program isn’t in a position to leave her full time employment, but wants her degree to help enrich her knowledge and expertise in the field.

 “I wanted to further my education in the social services field to open up more opportunities.
-A fully online program is a requirement and enables me to continue working, which is so important because this is the only way at the moment I can further my education,” said Jennifer.
+A fully online program is a requirement and enables me to continue working, which is so important because this is the only way at the moment I can further my education,” said McKnight.
 “My studies at UofGH will make a huge difference in my life, it will open more doors for my career and will enrich my academic knowledge in the field of social services.”

-Stephanie a registered childhood educator and ECS student from Toronto wants to continue working and earning a salary while completing her degree that she believes will present her with more professional opportunities.
+Stephanie Roy a registered childhood educator and ECS student from Toronto wants to continue working and earning a salary while completing her degree that she believes will present her with more professional opportunities.

 “In today's society it’s hard to get ahead financially.
-I wanted a program that was fully online so that I can continue to earn my same salary while pursuing my degree,” said Stephanie.
+I wanted a program that was fully online so that I can continue to earn my same salary while pursuing my degree,” said Roy.
 “This degree will make a difference for me professionally in the sense that I can say I have a bachelor of science.
 Secondly, it will open more doors, such as going to teacher’s college which will hopefully lead to a better, stable job and higher salary.
 I can also use this degree to qualify me to teach abroad.”

 Learn more about the new UofGH fully online programs: https://www.guelphhumber.ca/programs